 Early Years Learning Framework

-In addition to drawing our inspiration from the Reggio Emilia Approach, every Nido Early School follows the Early Years Learning Framework (EYLF) and the National Quality Standards.
+In addition to drawing our inspiration from the Reggio Emilia Approach, every Nido Early School follows the Early Years Learning Framework (EYLF) and the National Quality Standard.
 Incorporating this curriculum into our child care centres, combined with Reggio Emilia, is the best early childhood approach to offer and provides a solid foundation for life success in early childhood education.
 We are a child development centre, not just a child care centre.

 The Framework describes the principles and outcomes that support and enhance young children’s learning from birth to five years of age, as well as their transition to school.

 The Framework is part of the Council of Australian Government’s reform agenda for early childhood development.
 It is a key component of the Australian Government’s National Quality Framework and underpins universal access to early childhood education.

 The Council of the Australian Government has developed this Framework to assist educators to provide young children with opportunities to maximise their potential and develop a foundation for future success in learning.
 In this way, the EYLF will contribute to realising the Council of Australian Government’s vision that: “All children have the best start in life to create a better future for themselves and for the nation.”

 The Framework draws on conclusive international evidence that early childhood is a vital period in children’s learning and development.
 It has been developed with considerable input from the early childhood sector, early childhood academics and the Australian, State and Territory Governments.